tolitius/gregor/README.md

 Lightweight Clojure bindings for [Apache Kafka](http://kafka.apache.org/) `0.9.X` and up.

-Currently targetting Kafka `0.9.0.1`.
-Support for `0.10.0.0` is planned soon.
+Currently targetting Kafka `0.10.0.1`.

-Gregor wraps most of the Java API for the Kafka [Producer](http://kafka.apache.org/090/javadoc/index.html?org/apache/kafka/clients/producer/KafkaProducer.html) and [New Consumer](http://kafka.apache.org/090/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html) and is almost feature complete as of `0.2.0`.
+Gregor wraps most of the Java API for the Kafka [Producer](http://kafka.apache.org/0100/javadoc/index.html?org/apache/kafka/clients/producer/KafkaProducer.html) and [New Consumer](http://kafka.apache.org/0100/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html) and is almost feature complete as of `0.2.0`.
 The intent of this project is to stay very close to the Kafka API instead of adding more advanced features.

 ## Example